danielbednarz2/danielbednarz2/README.md

-- 👋 Hi, I’m Daniel Walker
+- 👋 Hi, I’m Daniel Walker 👋
-- 👀 I’m interested in Full Stack Engineering and providing optimal project documentation.
+- 👀 I’m interested in Full Stack Engineering and providing optimal project documentation. 👀
-- 🌱 I’m currently learning React, DS & Algorithms, and UI/UX Design Principals.
+- 🌱 Currently learning all about Data Structures & Algorithms. 🌱
-- 📫 How to reach me - danielbednarz2@gmail.com
+- 📫 How to reach me - danielbednarz2@gmail.com 📫

 <!---
 danielbednarz2/danielbednarz2 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.